Memphis 901 FC Falls to FC Tulsa 1-0 in Tight Road Match

 Memphis moved to 8-8-4 with the loss remaining at No. 4 in the USL Championship Western Conference.

-Memphis 901 FC returns to AutoZone Park on Saturday, July 27 for Back to School Night followed by post-match fireworks.
-Fans can donate school supplies for Shelby County School District students at the AutoZone Park team store starting Monday through the end of Saturday's match.
+Memphis returns to AutoZone Park on Saturday, July 27 for Back to School Night followed by post-match fireworks.
+Fans can donate school supplies for Shelby County School District students at the AutoZone Park team store from Monday through the end of Saturday's match.

 For more information on Memphis 901 FC, visit https://www.memphis901fc.com and follow the club on social media on Twitter, Facebook, and Instagram.